linq2js/tenx/readme.md

 ## Creating a simple todo app

-### Defining application state tree
+### Defining app state tree

-Firstly, we need to define application state tree.
+Firstly, we need to define an app state tree.
 Todos state is array of todo item, that's looks like:

 ```jsx
 const state = {